-The Novel Food Regulation 258/97 provides detailed rules for the approval of novel foods and novel food ingredients, including foods derived from or containing genetically modified organisms (GMOs).
+The Novel Food Regulation 258/97 provides detailed rules for the approval of novel food and novel food ingredients.
 The regulation defines novel food as food or food ingredient not previously or significantly consumed in the EU before May 15, 1997.
-Regulation 1829/2003 on genetically modified food and feed and Regulation 1830/2009 concerning the traceability and labeling of GMOs have separate provisions for dealing with the authorization and traceability of novel foods and novel food ingredients, derived from or containing GMOs .

-Novel food categories consist of food and food ingredients:
+Under the current rules, novel food categories consist of food and food ingredients”

 - with a new intentionally modified primary molecular structure; or

-- consisting of, or isolated from micro-organisms, fungi or algae; or
+- consisting of, or isolated from micro-organisms, fungi or algea; or

 - consisting of, or isolated from plants or animals, except for foods and food ingredients obtained by traditional propagating or breeding practices with a history of safe use; or

-The full list of novel food applications and authorizations/rejections/withdrawals is available at: http://ec.europa.eu/food/food/biotechnology/novelfood/app_list_en.pdf.
+The full list of novel food applications and authorizations/rejections/withdrawals is available on the European Commission’s website.

 A new EU framework regulation 2015/2283 on Novel Foods was adopted in November 2015 and published in Official Journal L 327 on December 11, 2015.
 Regulation 2015/2283 will repeal the current Novel Foods Regulations 258/97 and 1852/2001.
 Most provisions of the new Novel Foods Regulation will apply from January 1, 2018.
 However, detailed rules for the implementation of several provisions in the new Novel Foods Regulation still need to be adopted by the European Commission.